jillesvangurp/es-kotlin-client/README.md

 ```
 ./gradlew build
 ```
 Look inside the build file for comments and documentation.

+If you create a pull request, please also regenerate the documentation with gradle dokka.
+We host the [API documentation](docs) inside the repo as github flavored markdown.

 Gradle will spin up Elasticsearch using the docker compose plugin for gradle and then run the tests against that.
 If you want to run the tests from your IDE, just use `docker-compose up -d` to start ES.
 The tests expect to find that on a non standard port of `9999`.
 This is to avoid accidentally running tests against a real cluster and making a mess there (I learned that lesson a long time ago).

 # Development status

-**This is a pre-1.0 version**.
-The main reason is that I'm still adding features and there may be some minor refactoring and changes.
-We are using this in our own product and it should be perfectly fine for general use at this point.
+While **this is a pre-1.0 version**, it should be perfectly fine for general use at this point.
 Also note, that you can always access the underlying Java client, which is stable.

-While using Kotlin is recommended, you can technically also use this from Java.
-Checkout some of the Java specific tests for examples for this.
-Support for this is experimental.
+However, major refactorings do still happen ocassionally and there is still a lot to learn.

 Kotlin recently added co-routines and using that is an obvious use case for Elasticsearch.
 Basic support for this has been added.
 However, several things in this client have yet to be updated to make full use of this.
 We expect the main use case for most users will be asynchronous searches, which is one of the things that are already fully supported.

+If you want to contribute, please file tickets, create PRs, etc. For bigger work, please communicate before hand before committing a lot of your time.

 ## Compatibility